chalatz/tours/pages/links/ancient-sites/lindos.md

   desc: ''
 - desc: There is information that Lindos already had colonies by the 7th century and that it monopolized a large part of trade and shipping in the Mediterranean.
-The Lindians were the first to draw up a naval code of justice, later known as the Rhodian Naval Code.
-This was to become the basis of Roman naval justice and is even to be found at core of modern maritime law.
+The Lindians were the primary to draw up a naval code of justice, later called the Rhodian Naval Code.
+This was to become the basis of Roman naval justice and is even to be found at core of contemporary law.
 The Lindians were also great sculptors.
     Their bronze statues are famed for their incomparable craft.
 The famous Colossus of Rhodes was a bronze statue by the Lindian artist Chares.
-The town reached the height of its power in the 6th century B.C. particularly during the reign of Cleobulos who ruled for more than 40 years.
-Cleobulos is regarded as one of the Seven Sages of antiquity, primarily because he was the first to support the funding of public works by fund-raising drives among the citizens.
-The money from these drives was used to built the Temple of Athena in 550 B.C.
+The town reached the peak of its power with in the 6th century B.C. particularly during the reign of Cleobulos who ruled for quite 40 years.
+Cleobulos is considered one amongst the Seven Sages of antiquity, primarily because he was the first to support the funding of public structures by fund-raising drives among the citizens.
+The money from these drives was used to build the Temple of Athena in 550 B.C.
   gallery_rows:
   - figures:
     - thumb: img/rhodes_lindos/cleoboulus_statue_mod_small.jpg